 The deadlines for MS applications with financial aid requests are Jan.
-1 for fall semester and Oct.
-1 for spring semester.
+6 for fall semester and Sept.
+30 for spring semester.
 Applicants may apply to both the CE and the SE programs concurrently.
 All ESE faculty are eligible to advise students enrolled in the CE and/or SE MS programs.
 We accept applications from candidates with degrees from all engineering and some affiliated backgrounds.
 In some cases, candidates who do not have engineering or similar credentials will be offered conditional admission, which will require them to take selected undergraduate coursework in addition to the coursework required for their MS.

 Most accepted MS students receive financial aid.
 Funding offers take the form of graduate research assistantships (GRAs), graduate teaching assistantships (GTAs) and/or various fellowships.
-The department's default stipend for master's students is \$25,000 per year.
-Note that this is the minimum rate, and some individual advisors may pay more.
+The department's default stipend for master's students is \$26,250 per year.
 Funded offers also include tuition and health insurance.
 Some MS students are funded by third-party entities (e.g., their employer or government or military agencies), and a small number of students are self-funded.